GoogleContainerTools/skaffold/docs-v2/content/en/docs/design/config.md

       repo: http://github.com/GoogleContainerTools/skaffold.git
       path: getting-started/skaffold.yaml
       ref: main
+  - configs: ["cfg3"]
+    googleCloudStorage:
+      path: gs://storage-bucket/dir/skaffold.yaml
 ```

-The environment variable `SKAFFOLD_REMOTE_CACHE_DIR` or flag `--remote-cache-dir` specifies the download location for all remote repos.
-If undefined then it defaults to `~/.skaffold/repos`.
-The repo root directory name is a hash of the repo `uri` and the `branch/ref`.
+The environment variable `SKAFFOLD_REMOTE_CACHE_DIR` or flag `--remote-cache-dir` specifies the download location for all remote dependency contents.
+If undefined then it defaults to `~/.skaffold/remote-cache`.
+The remote cache directory consists of subdirectories with the contents retrieved from the remote dependency.
+For git dependencies the subdirectory name is a hash of the repo `uri` and the `branch/ref`.
+For Google Cloud Storage dependencies the subdirectory name is a hash of the `path`.
-Every execution of a remote module resets the cached repo to the referenced ref.
-The default ref is `master`.
-If `master` is not defined then it defaults to `main`.

 The remote config gets treated like a local config after substituting the path with the actual path in the cache directory.

 ### Profile Activation in required configs